rkumar/zfm/README.md

 Some dirs such as Downloads may contain very long file names containing the same first 10 or 20 characters.
 In such case, drilling down is tedious.
 A quicker option is to have FULL_INDEXING.
 In this all files are indexed using 1-9, then a-zA-Z. However, this is not the default, since the user has to scan the list to see what the hotkey is.
 I have found that drilling down is much faster -- the first 2 characters of a file or dir often are all we need to get into a dir or get a file.

 Other downloaded files may contain funny or unusual characters such as quotes or brackets that i ignore or use for other purposes.
 Let me know if this is an issue, or use FULL_INDEXING for these cases.
-Full indexing is available with the TOGGLE_KEY.
+Full indexing is available with the TOGGLE_KEY or directly with single quote.
+You may also use "/" to edit the pattern and use numbers, brackets etc.

 ###Match from start or anywhere:###